olle/talk-query-response/README.md

  step-by-step description is only for documentation purposes, and does not, in any way, define a sequence which can be relied upon._

-#### 1. Prepare `Address`
+#### Prepare `Address`

-Before publishing a query, the query publisher SHOULD ensure that the specified address can be handled.
+Before publishing a query, the query publisher SHOULD ensure that an appropriate address, specified for the query, can be handled.

 _Implementations are free to use a best-effort approach.
 It may be that the only option is to use short-lived or temporary resources, which may or may not fail to be allocated.
 Therefore there's no strict requirement to ensure that the address can be handled._

-#### 2. Publish `Query`
+#### Publish `Query`

 The query publisher can, at any time, choose to publish a query.
 No ACK or NACK will be provided and the query publisher MUST NOT assume that the query has been consumed, or that a response will be returned at this time.
-The query publisher SHOULD entertain the case where the Query is lost, examine options to detect and repair this, if possible.
-Timeouts, retries or fallbacks are perhaps options to investigate.
+The publisher SHOULD consider the case where the query is lost, examine options to detect and repair this, if possible; _timeouts, retries or fallbacks are perhaps options to investigate_.

-#### 3. Consume `Query`
+#### Consume `Query`

 A query consumer, that is willingly listening for queries, may at any time receive, and choose to handle a query.
+Consuming queries is an unbound operation.
 The consumer SHOULD handle queries with an intent to provide a response, or ignore the query.
 A consumer MAY decide to publish none, one or any number of responses to the query - it is optional.
+A consumer MAY at any time choose to stop listening for queries.

 _Please note that the Query/Response pattern does not protect against query consumers with harmful intent.
 Implementations should consider issues like security, encryption and trust as extensions to it._

-#### 4. Publish `Response`
+#### Publish `Response`

-A response publisher MUST use the provided address of the query when publishing responses.
+A response publisher MUST use the provided address of the query it responds to, when publishing responses.
 No ACK or NACK will be provided and the publisher MUST NOT assume that the response has been delivered, arrived properly or consumed.

-#### 5. Consume `Response`
+#### Consume `Response`

-A response consumer, that is listening for responses at a previously created address, MAY at any time receive one or several responses.
-It MAY never receive any response at all.
+A response consumer, listening for responses at a previously created address, MAY at any time receive one or several responses - or not at all.
+Consuming responses is an unbounded operation.
 Any received response MAY have a payload or body of information.
 The consumer SHOULD assert and validate any transferred information with great care.
+A consumer MAY at any time choose to stop listening for responses.

 The example revisited
 ---------------------